4 Causal inference

 4.6 Further reading

 Gow et al. (2016) covers several topics not covered in this chapter.
-But parts of this book (especially Part III) go into those topics more deeply than Gow et al. (2016) does.
+But parts of this book (especially Part III) go into those topics more deeply than Gow et al. (2016) do.

 Fuller coverage of casual diagrams can be found in Morgan and Winship (2014); Pearl (2009a) offers a more advanced treatment.
 Huntington-Klein (2021) uses causal diagrams as an organizing framework and spends much of the book examining causal inference before introducing the econometric tools that are the primary focus of most textbooks.
 A more accessible introduction to ideas in Pearl (2009a), including more recent developments, is provided by Pearl and Mackenzie (2019).